-[Image Note: The first image is CORRECT.
-The second and third image is WRONG]
+** The first image is CORRECT.
+The second and third are WRONG.

 It is important that your dog not lean into the collar and consistently pull.
 Martingales are designed to tighten when necessary and relax most of the time.
 When your dog pulls, gently pull back.
 Stop walking if necessary.
 As soon as your dog releases the pressure continue on walking.
 Your dog will quickly learn not to put pressure on the collar.

 If you find your dog pulls constantly we recommend seeking the assistance of a trained professional to help you with some basic loose leash walking skills and training for your dog.